AdobeDocs/campaign-standard.en/help/designing/using/quick-start.md

 >[!CAUTION]
 >
->This section is for advanced users who are familiar with HTML code.
+>This section is for users who are familiar with HTML code.

 >[!NOTE]
 >